-* Avoid exercising on warm or humid days
+- Avoiding exercise on warm or humid days

-* Reduce the intensity of your workout
+- Reducing the intensity of your workout

-Exercise Allergy #2: Exercise-induced anaphylaxis
+Exercise Allergy #2: Exercise-Induced Anaphylaxis

 This life-threatening allergic reaction is usually seen when the victim is allergic to certain foods or medications and works out after partaking of the offending item.

-Shellfish, wheat, hazelnuts, grapes, nonsteroidal anti-inflammatory drugs (such as ibuprofen), antibiotics, cold medications and herbal supplements can be the culprits.
+Shellfish, wheat, hazelnuts, grapes, nonsteroidal anti-inflammatory drugs (such as ibuprofen), antibiotics, cold medications, and herbal supplements can be the culprits.

 The symptoms of the attack are fatigue, warmth, itching, redness of the skin, then large hives, collapse, and unconsciousness.
-The victim may have swelling of the throat, difficulty breathing, choking, nausea and vomiting.
+The victim may have swelling of the throat, difficulty breathing, choking, nausea, and vomiting.
 Often, this attack is a medical emergency.
 But even if you have a milder episode, you should see your doctor as soon as possible for further examination and recommendations.